c3po c3po Droid Prop Wearable Costume Replica, by TK409 - c3poBuilders.com

 Chest Buttons:

 C-3PO has four small knobs on his chest.
 Three are small and one is larger.
-For the small ones, gold "Perler Beads" are the correct size and can be found on ebay.
+For the small ones, "Clutch Earring Backs" are accurate and can be found on ebay.
 I'm still trying to figure out what the larger one is!

 GONK Power Droid